 Common Skills classes encourage students to develop their verbal, quantitative, or physical dexterity.
 Students are also expected to demonstrate competence in a wide range of contemporary information technology processes.
 To the extent that it is possible, students are encouraged to fulfill their skills requirements in the context of a course in the major or a course taken to satisfy another general education requirement.
 Until the requirements have been satisfied, it is recommended that students complete at least one Writing/Speech Intensive and one Physical Education course per year.

-The expectation that students will put their education into action may be fulfilled in a variety of ways, many of which may be part of the student’s major.
-All students will complete one of the following three options at an advanced level:
+The expectation that students will put their education into action may be fulfilled in a variety of ways, some of which may be part of the student’s major.
+All students will complete one of the following two options: